sfajfer/Master-of-Gu/gu index/Gu Index.md

 When you make an unarmed attack, you gain the following option:

 **Bite:** You viciously bite the target.
 Roll a **Close Combat** skill test.
 On a hit, deal 2 rending damage, +1 damage for every 5 points you have in Strength.
-The target is inflicted with *bleeding X*, where X is equal to 20% of the damage dealt to their hit points, rounded down (minimum 0).
+The target is inflicted with *bleeding X*, where X is equal to 20% of the damage dealt to their hit points, rounded down (to a minimum of 0).

 ### Deer Strength Gu
 *Rank 1 Carver*